4 Tips for Cleaning Concrete Countertops

 A couple more household cleaning agents can also do great things for your counters.
 Safe for porous and non-porous counters:

-• Start by spraying laundry stain remover directly on the stains in your counter top
+• Start by spraying laundry stain remover directly on the stains on your countertop

 • Let the remover sit for a few minutes